Read about how you can create systems capable of discovering relationships and detecting patterns within all kinds of data.

 Finally, if we use an example in life sciences, the ability to quickly find scientific articles discussing asthma and x-rays, while searching for respiration disorders and radiation, requires a search service that is not easy to deliver.

 Many publishers have been pressed to advance their business.
-This, in turn, had led to quest to innovate.
-And semantic technology can help publishers in two fundamental ways:
+This, in turn, had led to a quest to innovate.
+And Semantic Technology can help publishers in two fundamental ways:

-In this post I write about “semantic annotation” and how it enables application scenarios like BBC’s Dynamic Semantic Publishing (DSP).
+In this post, I will write about semantic annotation and how it enables application scenarios like BBC’s Dynamic Semantic Publishing (DSP).
 I will also present the business case behind DSP.
-The final part of the post is about triplestores – semantic graph database engines, used in DSP.
-To be more concrete I write about the Semantic Publishing Benchmark (SPB), which evaluates the performance of triplestores in DSP scenarios.
+The final part of the post is about triplestores – semantic graph database engines, used in Dynamic Semantic Publishing.
+To be even more specific, I will write about the Semantic Publishing Benchmark (SPB), which evaluates the performance of triplestores in DSP scenarios.

-Today there are plenty of tools (such as the Ontotext Media and Publishing platform and DBPedia Spotlight) and services (such as Thomson Reuter’s OpenCalais and Ontotext’s S4) that offer automatic semantic annotation.
+Today, there are plenty of tools and services that offer automatic semantic annotation.
 Although text-mining cannot deliver 100% correct annotations, there are plenty of scenarios, where technology like this would revolutionize a business.
 This is the case with the Dynamic Semantic Publishing scenario described below.

 …we are not publishing pages, but publishing content as assets which are then organized by the metadata dynamically into pages, but could be re-organized into any format we want much more easily than we could before.

 … The index pages are published automatically.
-This process is what assures us of the highest quality output, but still save large amounts of time in managing the site and makes it possible for us to efficiently run so many pages for the World Cup.”— John O’Donovan, Chief Technical Architect, BBC Future Media & Technology
+This process is what assures us of the highest quality output, but still save large amounts of time in managing the site and makes it possible for us to efficiently run so many pages for the World Cup.

-SPB v.1.0 directly reproduces the DSP setup at the BBC.
+SPB v.1.0 directly reproduces the Dynamic Semantic Publishing setup at the BBC.
 The reference dataset consists of BBC Ontologies (Core, Sport, News), BBC datasets (list of F1 teams, MPs, etc.) and an excerpt from Geonames for the UK.
-The benchmark is packed with metadata generator that allows one to set up experiments at different scales.
+The benchmark is packed with a metadata generator that allows one to set up experiments at different scales.
 The metadata generator produces 19 statements per Creative Work (BBC’s slang for all sorts of media assets).
 The standard scale factor is 50 million statements.

 A more technical introduction to SPB can be found in this post.
 Results from experiments with SPB on different hardware configurations, including AWS instances, are available in this post.
 An interesting discovery is that given the current state of the technology (particularly the GraphDB v.6.1 engine) and today’s cloud infrastructure, the load of BBC’s World Cup 2010 website can be handled at AWS by a cluster that costs only $81/day.

-Despite the fact that SPB v.1.0 follows closely the usage scenario for triplestores in BBC’s DSP incarnations, it is relevant to a wide range of media and publishing scenarios, where large volumes of “fast flowing” content need to be “dispatched” to serve various information needs of a huge number of consumers.
+Despite the fact that SPB v.1.0 follows closely the usage scenario for triplestores in BBC’s Dynamic Semantic Publishing incarnations, it is relevant to a wide range of media and publishing scenarios, where large volumes of “fast flowing” content need to be “dispatched” to serve various information needs of a huge number of consumers.
 The main challenges can be summarized as follows: